billfoxco/seeing-md/SEEING.md

 **PERCEPTION → MEANING → INTENT → INSTRUCTION → ACTION**

-It helps surface consequential assumptions before they become decisions, systems, and actions at scale.
+It helps examine what may be shaping a request before it becomes decisions, systems, and actions at scale—including the assumptions this file brings to the inquiry.

 Every visible result begins with an invisible perception.
 Before we write, design, lead, decide, or build with AI, we have already decided what matters, what the problem is, and what a good outcome should look like.